ntlind/tensorflow-gru-example/README.md

   * **Seasonality** - Dish’s annual reports note that most subscriber activations occur in the second half of each calendar year.
 This covariate involves the inclusion of three separate indicators (one for Q1, one for Q2, and one for Q3).

 ## Model Methodology
 In applied machine learning, we generally use k-fold cross-validation to repeatedly split our data into randomly-sampled training and test sets and, in doing so, prevent overfitting.
 The problem with using this approach when dealing with time-series data, however, is that it requires individual observations to be independent of one another.
-Though several prominent statisticians have still found [uses for cross-validation in this context](https://robjhyndman.com/hyndsight/tscv/), we prefer to use the current gold standard for time-series forecasting: forward chaining (i.e., walk-forward validation, rolling window analysis, rolling forecast).
+Though several prominent statisticians have still found [uses for cross-validation in this context](https://robjhyndman.com/hyndsight/tscv/), we prefer to use the current gold standard for time-series forecasting: **walk-forward validation** (i.e., rolling window analysis, rolling forecast).

 The basic steps in this process are as follows:
 * The user defines a *window size* (the number of time periods that fall within our 'window'; called *span* in our model] and begins by selecting a training / test set starting at the beginning of the time series.